rpsnoopy/EIP918-reorganized/tmp/eip-918n.md

 }
 ```

-Any already existing token implementing this interface can be declared compliant to EIP918-B (B for Backwards).
+**NOTES**: Any already existing token implementing this interface can be declared compliant to EIP918-B (B for Backwards).
 EIP918-B compliance is deprecated.